jawline/Mimic/README.md

 The cartridge based design can be used to expand the available ROM and RAM though this increased the price of physical cartridges.
 Since the combined ROM and RAM of expanded cartridges cannot be addressed in 16 bits ROM banking where addressable parts of the cartridge ROM or RAM are remapped through writes to specific memory addresses.
 This requires careful programming since the program code being executed or some data required could be located in a bank that is remapped.
 This can be used to increase the ROM or RAM on system to 32kb.

 Memory is represented in Mimic through a GameboyState structure which tracks the memory map, plus a series of ROM or RAM structures.
 The special memory registers are hardcoded into the top level structure at their given addresses and with the given read/write rules.
 The GameboyState routes ROM/RAM read and writes to corresponding structures for processing.
 ROM banking is also tracked in the this top level structure.

+### Interrupts

+The Gameboy uses CPU interrupts to notify the running software of hardware events.
+These events include screen events, timer events, and input events.
+When an interrupt is raised, a bit in the interrupted memory register is set to indicate it.
+If interrupts are enabled (toggled with a dedicated instruction) then the CPU will check if the corresponding bit for that interrupt is set in the interrupts enabled memory register.
+If both bits are set then the current PC will be pushed to the stack and the PC will be set to a fixed interrupt-specific location and interrupts will be disabled.
+The code at that location is then run (similar to a call instruction) and interrupts are re-enabled upon return.

+### PPU

+The pixel processing unit (PPU) finds the sprites referenced in the sprite, window, and background maps and draws them to the device screen.
+The PPU operates concurrently with the CPU and is the only component that can draw to the screen.
+Interaction with the PPU comes only through updates to the sprite memory, sprite maps, or special memory registers.
+Feedback for the CPU comes through writes to special registers and hardware interrupts.

 ### Clock